f5devcentral/f5-agility-labs-nginx/docs/class5/module2/lab1/lab1.rst

 Step 3 - Install the NGINX Plus and App Protect packages manually
 #################################################################

-In this lab, we will manually install the NGINX Plus and NGINX App Protect labs on CentOS from the NGINX private repo.
+In this lab, we will manually install NGINX Plus and NGINX App Protect on CentOS from the NGINX private repo.

 .. note:: NGINX Plus repo keys are already copied to the CentOS VM.
 Normally you would need to put them in /etc/ssl/nginx.